Articles Posted in Antitrust Counseling

 real estate agent antitrustI’ve often written about real estate on this blog.
 There are two reasons for this.

 The first and most important reason is because my wife and I invest in real estate and thus talk about real estate, so it is on my mind.
-In fact, I have my California real-estate license.
-Bona Law PC also offers real-estate litigation services.

 The second reason is that real-estate, in addition to its many advantages, creates many unique competition issues.
 Real-estate agents often engage in cut-throat competition with each other, sometimes even within the same brokerage firm.
 Yet, the nature of their job requires them to work together for almost every transaction.